How to Fight an Insurance Company's Negative Liability Determination?

 Bad Faith Claim Denials

-By law, insurance companies in California must act in good faith on behalf of policyholders—including conducting a prompt and fair investigation of claims and promptly paying for covered risks.
+By law, insurance companies in California must act in good faith on behalf of policyholders.
+This includes conducting prompt and fair investigations of claims and promptly paying for covered risks.
+When an insurance company denies a claim that should have been paid as part of the coverage, this is called 'bad faith.'

 When an insurance company denies a claim that should have been paid as part of the coverage, this is called "bad faith."
 Examples of bad faith include: